 This is the “best” Carne Asada Recipe

-My husband, Patrick, is Mexican food connoisseur.
-I’ve created recipes for Tacos Al Pastor, Slow Cooker Carnitas, Slow Cooker Barbacoa Beef, Slow Cooker Mexican Chicken, Baja Fish Tacos, Chicken Fajitas, Chicken Tortilla Soup and now this carne asada recipe because his heaven is eating Mexican food every. single. day.
-He devours carne asada burritos, California burritos (carne asado burritos with French fries, etc.), carne asada fries, carne asada nachos or carne asada street tacos at least once a week either after surfing or on our Friday night dates.
-Living in Carlsbad/San Diego, we have a plethora of Mexican restaurants and he is always on the hunt for the “best” carne asada.
+THE EXPERT PALATE: My husband, Patrick, is a Mexican food connoisseur.
+He devours carne asada burritos, California burritos (carne asado burritos with French fries, etc.), carne asada fries, carne asada nachos, or carne asada street tacos at least once a week, either after surfing or on our Friday night dates.
+Living in Carlsbad/San Diego, we have a plethora of Mexican restaurants, and he is always on the hunt for the “best” carne asada.

 The hunt stops here.

-To please my carne asada critic, I perfected this recipe with 4 different attempts.
-We didn’t mind the attempts as they were all tender, and charred and delicious.
-Still, they lacked a certain “umph” of flavor – restaurant quality flavor.
-Finally, I decided to not only marinate the steak but also rub the steak with spices right before grilling.
-So not only does the steak marinate in orange juice, lime juice, soy sauce and a splash of liquid smoke, it gets marinated with and then rubbed with cumin, chili powder, smoked paprika, garlic and onion.
+THE PERFECTING: Not only does the steak marinate in orange juice, lime juice, soy sauce, and a splash of liquid smoke, but it is also marinated with and then rubbed with cumin, chili powder, smoked paprika, garlic, and onion.
 And that is when “good” became Patrick’s approved “best” carne asada.

 What is Carne Asada?